Risk taking and Entrepreneurship!

 Now before you answer the question – I want you to wait.

 Have patience, mate!

-Irrespective of how pumped up you are after reading about the worth of Mark Zuckerberg or Bill gates, do not answer it now.
+Irrespective of how pumped up you are after reading about Mark Zuckerberg or Bill gates’ worth, do not answer it now.

 Because if you answer it now, you will feel like – how I felt 12 years starting my first venture – An emotional fool who got into the business purely driven by passion 😊.

 I would like you to wait until the end of the chapter to answer the question.